 Official transcripts (if not uploaded by applicant) and paper letters of recommendation (if not sent directly via ApplyYourself) should be addressed to:

 Office of Graduate Studies

 37 Dewey Field Road, Suite 6062

 GRE scores must be sent directly to Dartmouth College from ETS.
 Dartmouth's institution code is 3351.
 The dept. code for Ecology is 0207.

 To apply, please go the Dartmouth Graduate Programs online application site.

 Admission to the Degree Program

 Only students who intend to pursue a Ph.D. degree full time are accepted into the EEB/EEES program.
 Admission is based on appraisal of the applicant's undergraduate academic record, Graduate Record Examination (GRE) scores, letters of recommendation, previous involvement in research or other activities which indicate a strong commitment to graduate study, and the applicant's statement of his or her goals.
 The general GRE examination is required.
 The Institution Code for Dartmouth College is 3351 and the Department Code for Ecology is 0207.
 The advanced tests in Biology are strongly suggested.
-Students are encouraged to apply as early as possible, and to ensure that letters of recommendation and GRE scores are received by December 1.
+Students are encouraged to apply as early as possible, and to ensure that letters of recommendation, GRE scores and official transcripts are received by December 1.
 We also strongly encourage interested candidates to contact individual faculty and arrange a visit to the campus if possible.

 It is expected that all entering graduate students will have had at least one year each of physics and college-level mathematics including calculus and probability, two years of chemistry (general and organic), and at least two years of biology, with courses in appropriate fields of specialization (e.g., ecology and evolutionary biology).
 Deficiencies in basic undergraduate courses may be remedied in the first year of graduate school.